 “If you have never tried a nasturtium leaf spread with a thin mayonnaise between two thin slices of bread and butter, you do not know how pleasant a little bite – in two senses – you can get from this “Indian cress“ filling."

 And before I forget, I found this wonderful article on nasturtiums that was featured in the Hartford current out of Hartford, Connecticut, in August of 1914.

 It had all of these wonderful recipes for nasturtiums

-And, here is a little insight on how nasturtiums like to coexist with us: the more we cut nasturtiums - to bring in as cut flowers, or to eat them raw, or as capers - the more they are they will bloom.
-Regular cuttings seem to encourage more lateral development and therefore you get more flowers.
+And, here is a little insight into how nasturtiums like to coexist with us: the more we cut nasturtiums - to bring in as cut flowers, or to eat them raw, or as capers - the more they are they will bloom.
+Regular cuttings seem to encourage more lateral development, and therefore you get more flowers.